Simonft/ansible-trac/README.md

-To use, define include on a host and define a variable in the format:
+To use, attach the role to a host or group, and define a hash in the format:

 ```
 trac: